Electromagnetism from relativistic fluid dynamics: Summary and discussion

 we derive another nontrivial conservation equation:

-Even though this form appears gauge dependent, helicity becomes gauge-invariant and physically meaningful for a closed or periodic systems or under certain boundary conditions, e.g., $\vec B \cdot \hat n =0 $ on the boundary, where $\hat n$ denotes the normal vector at the boundary.
-Notice that explicit calculation gives \be{d H} \nabla_a \mathcal{H}^a = F_{ab} *F^{ab} = - 4 \vec{E} \cdot \vec{B}. \ee This result shows that the helicity conservation holds because this theory is the electromagnetism from one-fluid system satisfying Eq.~\eqref{tildeff}.
+Although this expression appears gauge dependent, helicity becomes gauge invariant and physically meaningful for closed or periodic systems, or under suitable boundary conditions such as $\vec B\cdot\hat n=0$ on the boundary, where $\hat n$ denotes the outward unit normal.
+Notice that explicit calculation gives \be{dH} \nabla_a \mathcal{H}^a = F_{ab} \mbox{*}F^{ab} = - 4 \vec{E} \cdot \vec{B}. \ee This result shows that helicity conservation is a direct consequence of the one-fluid structure encoded in Eq.~\eqref{tildeff}.
 The vector $\mathcal{H}^a$ satisfies

-Consequently, up to an overall constant normalization, we may identify $m^a \propto \mathcal{H}^a$, so that the helicity current itself provides the vorticity vector in the electromagnetic context\footnote{Dimensional remark: since $\nabla_a\mathcal{H}^a$ has units of energy density (as $F_{ab}{}^*F^{ab}$ does), $\mathcal{H}^a$ carries dimensions of action per unit volume (or angular momentum density), consistent with its interpretation as helicity flux.}.
+Consequently, up to an overall normalization constant, it is natural to identify $m^a \propto \mathcal{H}^a$, so that the helicity current itself provides the vorticity vector in the electromagnetic context\footnote{Dimensional remark: since $\nabla_a\mathcal{H}^a$ has units of energy density (as $F_{ab}{} \mbox{*}F^{ab}$ does), $\mathcal{H}^a$ carries dimensions of action per unit volume (or angular momentum density), consistent with its interpretation as helicity flux.}.

 In this framework, the flow vector $m^a$ is expressed directly in terms of the electric and magnetic fields, $\vec{E}$ and $\vec{B}$.
 We perform a standard $3+1$ decomposition of the field strength tensor as follows: